The hottest and sunniest places in Europe

 The hottest places in the UK

 The hottest places in the UK are, not surprisingly, in the south west.
 Cornwall and the Isles of Scilly have the warmest averages, not because they get the hottest temperatures but because they remain the mildest places year-round.
-It’s hard to beat renting a cottage in Cornwall at any time of year, or perhaps a log-built glamping pod close to the beach.
+It’s hard to beat renting a cottage in Cornwall at any time of year.

 The hottest place in the summer is usually London, so the perfect time for a London city break.
 Oxford and Stratford-upon-Avon aren’t far behind.
 The highest temperature in the UK remains the 38.5ºC recorded in Faversham in Kent in August 2003.
 The summer’s definitely a good time for exploring Britain by boat.